wilfredinni/pysheetComments/unpublished/poetry_vscode_p1/projects-poetry-vscode-p1.md

 ## Starting a New Project

-First things first, we need to install poetry:
+First, we need to install poetry:

 ```
 $ pip install poetry
 ```

-We can now start a new Python project with Poetry by using the `poetry new <project_name>` command.
-I will call it `how-long` and it's going to be a very simple library to measure a function execution time:
+We can now start a new Python project with by using the `poetry new <project_name>` command.
+I will call it `how-long` and is going to be a very simple library to measure a function execution time:

 ```
 $ poetry new how-long
 ```

-> Note: For existing projects, you can use the `poetry init` command that will interactively prompt you to provide basic information about your package.
+> Note: For existing projects, you can use the `poetry init` command and interactively create a *pyproject.toml*.

-This will create a basic project structure inside of `how-long` directory:
+The directory `how-long` is created and inside is a basic project structure:

 ```
 how-long